 On the Managed by Instance and SQL Licensing by Instance views, you can also select several instances at once before selecting the gear icon for faster editing of some fields.
-For more information about other tasks you can do on the Managed by Instance or SQL Licensing by Instance views, see Managed instances and SQL Server Licensing by Instance view, respectively.
+For more information about other tasks you can do on the Managed by Instance or SQL Licensing by Instance views, see Managed Instances(see page 203) and SQL Licensing by Instance(see page 207), respectively.

-Editing SQL Server license information
+13.6.1 Editing SQL Server license information